Your cart

 Set in a shadowy world of dubious morality and political treachery, A Dying Breed is a gripping novel about journalism in a time of war, about the struggle to tell the stories that need to be told - even if it is much easier not to.

-And William Carver returns in Peter Hanington's new novel, A Single Source - available to pre-order now!
+*And William Carver returns in Peter Hanington's A Single Source and A Cursed Place - out now!*

 Read More Read Less